Condition Surveys and Investigations

 If a building is already in use, a survey is also an opportunity to review how the building currently performs and its energy efficiency.
 For example, are some parts of the building colder or warmer than others?
 This might indicate that some repairs or improvements to the heating system are needed.

-Our energy efficiency guidance looks at reducing carbon emissions and fuel bills, improving comfort levels, and compliance with statutory requirements such as Part L of the Building Regulations or the Private Rented Sector Regulations.
+Our energy efficiency guidance looks at reducing carbon emissions and fuel bills, improving comfort levels, and compliance with statutory requirements such as building regulations or the Private Rented Sector Regulations.
 The suite of guidance includes:

 A survey will help reveal the history of how the building worked in the past.
 The existing services may be of historic interest and may even be included in the listing schedule for the building; or you may uncover a piece of engineering heritage that deserves to be reused or recorded.
 Recording and conserving historic building services explains more.